Back to Blog

 The Data Center Behind Every Delivery

 There is a quiet rule in logistics.
 The simpler the customer experience, the more complicated the system underneath.
 A user opens the app, taps Send, and sees a driver assigned in seconds.
 That moment of magic is the result of a globally distributed engineering platform working in perfect coordination.
+As we expand across the city, I want to pull the curtain back on the data center that makes every drop feel inevitable.

 Edge first, always